Anon System Review. A Quick Summary.

 Anon System Review

 What is the Anon System?
 Actually, it’s not really explained in clear layman terms on the homepage.
-It is only implied that Anon System is some sort of trading platform where investors can deal with cryptocurrency, assets, CFD, and Forex trading.
+It is only implied that Anon System is some sort of trading system where investors can deal with cryptocurrency, assets, CFD, and Forex trading.

 The first juicy section of the homepage appeals to everyone’s desire to secure some semblance of privacy in the world where Big Brother is obviously watching us.
 It seems from the description that Anon System is some sort of framework used to make your transactions secure and safe from the government and financial institutions.

-The next passage explains why there are no fees, no charges, no commissions.
+The next passage explains why there are no hidden fees, no charges, and no commissions.
 It sounds like some rogue, maverick, anarchist group delivering free service to the working class.
 There is a sense of rebellious spirit, sticking it to the Man if you join up.

 Signup is done through name, email, and phone number, which is again, not the standard practice of respectable platforms.
 Scanning at TrustPilot reveals random fake reviews.
-The most obvious, almost hilarious is the one-star review which actually praises the System.
+The most obvious, almost hilarious is the one-star review which actually praises the app.

-Even then, the profits are not huge, as the real decadent yields are hiding in the deep end of decentralized finances and altcoins, not in the bitcoin trade.
+Even then, the profits are not huge, as the real decadent yields are hiding in the deep end of decentralized finances and altcoins, not in the bitcoin trading.
 There are lending platforms and crypto savings accounts, but they typically yield anywhere from 4.8% to 12%, not the outrageous amounts that Anon System reviewers promise.

 The Anon System’s live trading feature is there to lure users in by displaying potential big gains.
 It allows you to do trades just for practice to give you confidence about putting money into it and doing real trades.